 Make Your Own Cough Syrup with Echinacea and Licorice

-Edited by Ian Gabriel T. Tolledo, Anonymous, Rebecca M., Lynn and 4 others
+Edited by Ian Gabriel T. Tolledo, Rebecca M., Lynn, Eng and 3 others

 Is your generic cold and cough remedy not working as it should?
 How many times have you suffered battling sniffles, colds, and flu, especially during the winter season?
 Most people's general course of action includes using over-the-counter medicines (which contain synthetic chemicals) and trying all sorts of other medicine, most of which serves only to burn holes in your pockets.